funmia/get-into-coding/README.md

 This is a collection of free and paid resources to recommend to anyone interested in coding.

 Want to help improve this repo ?
 Contributions are welcome 🙂 Please open a pull request or create an issue.
-Alternatively you can contact on twitter - [@funmmi](https://twitter.com/funmmi)
+Alternatively you can contact me on twitter - [@funmmi](https://twitter.com/funmmi)

 ----